Admissions

 International Applicants

 MUSC’s DHA degree program is unable to admit international students.
 Applications will only be accepted from U.S. citizens, permanent residents, or those holding other valid nonimmigrant visa classifications that allow participation in lawful study while in the United States.
-This is not a fully remote program and travel to campus in Charleston, SC is required. once per semester for the required in-person sessions.
+This is not a fully remote program and travel to campus in Charleston, SC is required once per semester for the required in-person sessions.

 Scholarship Eligibility

 MUSC offers scholarships for which you may be eligible.
 Some are awarded based on academic achievement; others are awarded based on community service, for example.
 However, the majority of scholarships awarded at MUSC are based on financial need.
-This means those scholarships are only awarded to students who need some financial assistance to cover the cost of tuition and fees.
+This means that these scholarships are only awarded to students who need some financial assistance to cover the cost of tuition and fees.
 If you would like to be considered for a financial need-based scholarship, you must have an up-to-date Free Application for Federal Student Aid (FAFSA) on file.
-Make sure you list Medical University of South Carolina on your FAFSA form, along with MUSC’s code: 003438.
-We encourage you to submit the FAFSA as early as possible.
-It is recommended to submit the FAFSA in January if you plan to enroll in the Fall.
+Make sure you list the Medical University of South Carolina on your FAFSA form, along with MUSC's code: 003438.
+We encourage you to submit your FAFSA as early as possible.
+It is recommended to submit your FAFSA in January if you plan to enroll in the fall.

 Application Deadlines